Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Exact Solitons in the WZW Model

 where the parameters are defined as in \eqref{Xi} for $j\in\{1,2,3\}$.

-We note that the input data are much more simpler than those for quasi-Wronskian solutions \cite{Hamanaka-2023}.
-More specifically, we can construct multi-soliton solutions with arbitrary soliton number without applying the iterations of Darboux transformation.
+We note that the input data are much simpler than those for quasi-Wronskian solutions \cite{Hamanaka-2023}.
+More specifically, we can construct multi-soliton solutions with arbitrary soliton numbers without applying the iterations of Darboux transformation.